Miguel Sanó: Professional career

-Minor Leagues
+Minor leagues

-Before the 2011 season Baseball America rated Sanó the third-best prospect in the Twins' minor league system.
+Before the 2011 season, Baseball America rated Sanó the third-best prospect in the Twins' minor league system.
 Sanó spent 2011 playing third base and shortstop for the Elizabethton Twins, the Twins affiliate in the Appalachian League, hitting .292 with 20 HR and 59 RBI.
 After the 2011 season Baseball America rated him the top prospect in the Appalachian League, the 18th-best prospect in all of baseball, and (agreeing with Baseball Prospectus) the top Twins prospect.

-Sanó spent 2012 with the Class-A Beloit Snappers of the Midwest League.
-He transitioned fully to third base, and general manager Terry Ryan said the team hoped to move Sanó closer to the major leagues soon.
+Sanó spent 2012 with the Class-A Beloit Snappers of the Midwest League, transitioning fully to third base.
+Meanwhile, general manager Terry Ryan said that the team hoped to move Sanó closer to the major leagues quickly.
 Still, his developing defense and propensity for striking out had the Twins making sure not to rush his path through the minors.
 Sanó hit .258 with a .373 OBP, and led the Midwest League with 28 HR and 100 RBI.
 After the 2012 season, Baseball America rated Sanó the second-best prospect in the Midwest League and the top Twins prospect, and Baseball Prospectus rated him the second-best Twins prospect.
 MLB.com rated him the 12th-best prospect in the game, as well as the top third-base prospect.

+Sanó began the 2013 season with the Fort Myers Miracle of the Class A-Advanced Florida State League.
 On June 9, 2013, Sanó and Eddie Rosario were promoted to the New Britain Rock Cats of the Class AA Eastern League.
-He compiled 35 home runs, 103 RBI, and a .280 batting average.
+Sanó compiled 35 home runs, 103 RBI, and a .280 batting average.
 At the end of the 2013 season, MLB.com ranked him the third-best prospect in the league, and second in the Twins organization, behind only Byron Buxton.
 The Twins invited Sanó to spring training in 2014.
 During spring training he tore his ulnar collateral ligament and required Tommy John surgery.
 He missed the 2014 season in recovery.
 Sanó began the 2015 season with the Chattanooga Lookouts of the Class AA Southern League, and batted .274 with 15 home runs and 48 RBIs through the end of June.

 Minnesota Twins

-2015–2016

-The Minnesota Twins promoted Sanó to the major leagues.
-He recorded a hit in his major league debut on July 2, 2015.
-Sanó played primarily as a designated hitter.
-He won the American League (AL) Rookie of the Month Award for August 2015, and hit 18 home runs in 80 games for the Twins for the season.
-He finished third in the AL Rookie of the Year Award balloting.
-After the 2016 season Sanó began working to become a right fielder.
-After being blocked from his usual position of third base and with Joe Mauer entrenched at first base, Sanó began the 2016 season as the Twins' right fielder.
-He was placed on the disabled list on June 1 with a strained hamstring and brought back about a month later.
-He finished the season at third base after Trevor Plouffe was injured, and ended his season with 25 home runs and 66 RBI despite striking out 178 times in 437 at-bats.